 Prior to the commencement of site preparation, a Stormwater Pollution Prevention Plan (SWPPP) that includes Best Management Practices (BMPs) should be prepared and implemented during all construction activities.
 This includes good housekeeping of construction equipment, stockpiles and active construction areas, ensures that spill and leak prevention procedures are established, and that clean up kit and materials are readily available for use onsite during all construction activities.
 Compliance with all existing Federal, State, and local safety regulations governing the transportation, use, handling, storage, and disposal of potentially hazardous materials ensure that impacts due to temporary construction will be less than significant.

-Operation Project operation would involve the handling and st solvents and other janitorial or industrial-use material project operations.
-However, these materials would with applicable regulations and would not be stored if the public or the environment through accidental releimpact in this regard. s, paints, and I be stored, han n amounts tha andscape fert dled, and dis t would create tilizers/pesticion posed of in ac e a significant des during ccordance hazard to c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school?
-Less than Significant Impact Two schools are within 0.25 mile of the project site: Teast and the Riverside County Education Academy is The Sunnymead Montessori School and Ramona Enorthwest of the project site.
-Construction During construction, the project would involve the use hazardous materials.
-Project personnel would ensure would adhere to applicable local, state, and/or federal Project construction would not subject persons at so would be less than significant.
-Operation Project operations would involve the handling and states as cleansers, solvents, paints, fertilizers, and pesting handled, and disposed of in accordance with application amounts that would pose a hazard to persons at so significant impacts in this regard. a approximately selementary Schools to substancides.
-However, approximately selected approx of limited voluzardous mate antial hazards amounts of has and would read to the control of the c the northwest kimately 0.4 numes of commrials during cos, and therefore azardous materials would be used on the protection of the second control of the se nonly used onstruction re impacts erials such be stored, r stored in d) Be located on a site which is included on a list of d) Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code section 65962.5 and, as a
+Project operation would involve the handling and storage of materials such as commercial cleansers, solvents and other janitorial or industrial-use materials, paints, and landscape fertilizers/pesticides during project operations.
+However, these materials would be stored, handled, and disposed of in accordance with applicable regulations and would not be stored in amounts that would create a significant hazard to the public or the environment through accidental release.
+The project would have a less than significant impact in this regard.

+c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school? -- -- -- -- --

+Two schools are within 0.25 mile of the project site: The Journey School is approximately 0.2 miles to the east and the Riverside County Education Academy is approximately 0.2 miles to the northwest.

+The Sunnymead Montessori School and Ramona Elementary School is approximately 0.4 mile to the northwest of the project site.

+During construction, the project would involve the use and handling of limited volumes of commonly used hazardous materials.
+Project personnel would ensure that use of hazardous materials during construction would adhere to applicable local, state, and/or federal regulations.

+Project construction would not subject persons at schools to substantial hazards, and therefore impacts would be less than significant.

+Project operations would involve the handling and storage of small amounts of hazardous materials such as cleansers, solvents, paints, fertilizers, and pesticides.
+However, these materials would be stored, handled, and disposed of in accordance with applicable regulations and would not be used or stored in amounts that would pose a hazard to persons at schools.
+Therefore, the project would have less than significant impacts in this regard.

+Be located on a site which is included on a list of d) hazardous materials sites compiled pursuant to Government Code section 65962.5 and, as a

+Valley Gardens Apartments Project ct ----------------------------------- ----